 The foam was Great-Stuff insulation gap filler.
 It is readily available.
 I will go with another produt next time.
 It ended up very porous and I had to do two layers to solidify the base.

-Along with proper air tight installation of the speakers to the door.
+Along with deadening and proper installation of the speakers to the door.
 I used CCF (closed cell foam) between the baffles I made and the speaker to the baffle.
 Essentially it turns the door into a speaker box.
 Well, as box like as a door can get.

 As far as upgrading.
 I only have opinions and you know how they are.
 I believe it all depends on budget.
 Really.
 If you are short, I would piece it together.
 Start with the source.
 A good HU will make anything smoother.
 Next, a clean power source from a good amp.
 There IS a difference.
 Then components, and finally the sub.
 Again My opinion.
 60w RMS is just wasting your time on those speakers you have in mind.
 They are power hungry and you need to feed them.